 After three weeks of Paris you still wouldn’t be bored of the city, but unfortunately most of us don’t have longer than three or four days to spend here.
-Still, assuming you’ll fall in love with Paris – like most of us do – you’ll be back for your second, third and fourth visit spread out over the years.
-Every visit to the city is spend different – in fact a friend of mine travels to Paris three times a year and always finds new things to explore.. never getting bored.
+Still, assuming you’ll fall in love with Paris – like most of us do – you’ll be back for your second, third and fourth visit in no-time.
+Every visit to the city is spent different – in fact a friend of mine travels to Paris three times a year and always finds new things to explore.. never getting bored.
 Your first visit of Paris should be all about taking in the highlights, the main sights and the overall atmosphere of the city.
 So that is why today I am going to share my favorite Paris itinerary for first time visitors!

 You should reserve a couple of hours for the Eiffel Tower – if you want to go to the top you have to take the elevator which means you’ll have to stand in line for at least an hour.
 Otherwise I advise you to climb the stairs to the second floor – cheaper and faster.

-10:00 – 14:00 Explore the third and fourth arrondissements With amazing streets, boutiques and cafés you can easily spend your time in the third and fourth arrondissements.
-Be sure to wander around and get lost..
-You might not have the time to walk around all the arrondissements of you want to enter some highlights so you will have to make some decisions for what you want to see.
+10:00 – 14:00 Explore the third and fourth arrondissements.
+With amazing streets, boutiques and cafés you can easily spend your time in the third and fourth arrondissements.
+Be sure to wander around and get lost.
+You might not have the time to walk around all the arrondissements if you want to enter some highlights so you will have to make some decisions for what you want to see.
 Here are some ideas and highlights:

 – Centre Pompidou

 – Explore Le Marais (according to locals I’ve met one of the most beautiful neighborhoods of Paris)

 – Place des Vosges